Ashworth836/appacademy-projects/README.md

-You will use this process of writing and running SQL files extensively in future practices since it means you can save your work, and even commit it to GitHub for use in the future!
+You will use this process of writing and running SQL files extensively in future practices since it means you can save your work, and even commit it to GitHub for use in the future!# practice-for-week-10-sql-practice-running-files